DeutscheMark/homebridge-kodi/README.md

 ## Known Problems

 - This plugin is a dynamic platform so please only add one platform of Homebridge-Kodi per instance and config.
 As of right now it only supports one running Kodi instance.
 This feature might be added in a future update.
+- When renaming or adding a input (a control or a channel) to a TV accessory or changing the "name" you should delete the TV accessory first or you might see the input as a new accessory inside the TV accessory.
 - Library scan & clean: Though the current scan/clean status is displayed and saved in HomeKit, it can't get the current status from Kodi.
 It can only get status changes (when this plugin and Kodi are running at the same time).
 So there's no guarantee it always shows the right status.
 Also the switches cannot abort the currently running scan/clean when setting them to off.
 The API is missing some of those features unfortunately but it should still work pretty well.
 - Only internal players are supported right now.